jannikalena/2020-ws_dojs/slides.md

 * What is GitHub?
 * Company Facts & Figures
+* Programming Languages on GitHub
 * How to use GitHub
 * Main Features
-* 6 Cool Things you can do With GitHub
+* 3 Cool Extras
 * GitHub Organization
-* Summary
+* Example of GitHub Process Flow
 * Sources

 ---
 ### What is GitHub?

  _Definition Git_
-* Self-sufficient tool
 * Distributed version-control system
-* Can be used to manage project revisions
+* Enables developers from all over the world to work on one single software project simultaneously
+* Users can always return to older versions
 * Manages source code revision history
 * Tracks changes during the development of software
-* Designed for coordinating work of programmers

 ---
 ### What is GitHub?

 _Definition GitHub_
 * Hosting service for Git repositories
+* Place to build, change & share software collaboratively
+* Free to use for open-source & public projects
 * Additionaly includes own features
-* Enables developer collaboration
-* Free to use for open-source & public projects

 ---
 ### What is GitHub?